How to Lead a Remote Team: The Complete Guide

 What a Good Manager Does Concretely at a Distance

 At a distance, management cannot remain implicit.
-Team members need visible signs of managerial presence, but not micromanagement.
+Collaborators need visible signs of managerial presence, but not micro-management.

 A good manager engages their team when they know how to: